Harlem Renaissance: Women and the LGBTQ community

+Impact

 Interest in African-American lives also generated experimental but lasting collaborative work, such as the all-black productions of George Gershwin's opera Porgy and Bess, and Virgil Thomson and Gertrude Stein's Four Saints in Three Acts.
 In both productions the choral conductor Eva Jessye was part of the creative team.
 Her choir was featured in Four Saints.
 The music world also found white band leaders defying racist attitudes to include the best and the brightest African-American stars of music and song in their productions.

-The African Americans used art to prove their humanity and demand for equality.
 The Harlem Renaissance led to more opportunities for blacks to be published by mainstream houses.
 Many authors began to publish novels, magazines and newspapers during this time.
 The new fiction attracted a great amount of attention from the nation at large.
 Among authors who became nationally known were Jean Toomer, Jessie Fauset, Claude McKay, Zora Neale Hurston, James Weldon Johnson, Alain Locke, Omar Al Amiri, Eric D. Walrond and Langston Hughes.